shuozhixu/Modelling_2024/README.md

 #### Material properties

-Use the data file `data.MoNbTa_CSRO` to calculate its lattice parameters and elastic constants at 0 K, 300 K, 600 K, 900 K, and 1200 K. Also calculate its GSFE at 0 K and its melting point.
+Use the data file `data.MoNbTa_CSRO` to calculate its lattice parameters and elastic constants at 0 K, 300 K, 600 K, 900 K, and 1200 K. Also calculate its GSFE at 0 K.

 Use the same method for CoCrNi.
 Remember to modify the input files accordingly and use the appropriate potential.